Doist/powerapp-pocket/README.rst

-Service for Todoist -> Pocket integration
+Service for Todoist to Pocket integration
 -----------------------------------------

 This app creates a new project in your Todoist account and starts